dkt-projekt/DocumentStorage/README.md

 # DocumentStorage

 The DocumentStorage module performs the upload of documents to the DKT platform.
-Each uploaded document will also processed by a series of Natural Language Processing services, the results will be stored in the Virtuoso triple store.
-The document storage organize the documents into separate collections.
-This image shows the components of the document upload:
+When one or more documents are uploaded to the HTTP endpoint, they will be stored in the file system and in the MySQL database.
+The MySQL database stores metadata about each document, e.g. a state that marks if the document has been processed, if errors occured during processing, and other states.
+A number of worker threads uses this database table as a processing queue and processes the documents one after another.
+Each document is converted to NIF and then send to a pipeline.
+The processing pipeline is configurable and executes a number of e-Services one after another.
+The results are then stored in the triple store.
+This image shows this process:

 ![Document upload components](/images/document-upload-components.png?raw=true "Document upload components")